 The three most important aspects of treatment are:

-- Protection: Until you develop adequate strength and balance to prevent reinjuring your ankle, we will prescribe the use of ankle braces to protect your ankle.
+- Protection: Until you develop adequate strength and balance to prevent reinjuring your weak ankle, we will prescribe the use of ankle braces to protect your ankle.
 As your strength and balance improve we will let you know when you can stop using these braces.

 - Improve balance: Standard treatment of ankle sprains focuses on strengthening the ankle.
 Research, however, shows that it is much more important to focus on improving balance rather than strength.
 As part of your treatment you will be put on a program to improve balance – particularly on the injured side.1